nocapscripts/nc_ads/README.md

-# Simple Announcment script for QBCore and ox_lib
+# Simple Announcment script for QBCore, ESX and ox_lib

 # Preview